Mortal Kombat (1995 film): Plot

-During their fight, Johnny takes advantage of Goro's overconfidence and uses the element of surprise to defeat him.
-Now desperate, Tsung takes Sonya hostage and takes her to Outworld, intending to fight her in the final fight for an easy win.
-Knowing that his powers are ineffective there, Rayden sends Liu and Johnny into Outworld to rescue Sonya and challenge Tsung.
-In Outworld, Liu is attacked by Reptile, but gains the upper hand and kills him.
-Kitana meets up with Johnny and Liu.
-She reveals to them that her home was once a beautiful and peaceful place, until the Emperor came from a third realm and brought Outworld to ruin after winning ten consecutive Mortal Kombat tournaments there.
+Johnny uses guile and the element of surprise to defeat Goro.
+Now desperate, Tsung takes Sonya hostage and takes her to Outworld.
+Knowing that his powers are ineffective there, Rayden sends Kang and Johnny into Outworld to rescue Sonya and challenge Tsung.
+In Outworld, Kang is attacked by Reptile but gains the upper hand and kills him.
+Kitana meets up with Johnny and Kang.
+She reveals to them that Outworld was a beautiful and peaceful place until the Emperor came from a third realm and brought Outworld to ruin after winning ten consecutive Mortal Kombat tournaments there.
 He then adopted Kitana and took the throne for himself.
 Not wanting the Emperor to succeed in taking over Earthrealm, Kitana helps them infiltrate Shang Tsung's fortress, disguised in the robes of his followers.

-Before Shang Tsung can fight Sonya, the trio reveal themselves.
-Kitana berates Tsung for his treachery to the Emperor and for breaking the rules of Mortal Kombat, distracting him while Liu and Johnny free Sonya.
-Tsung then challenges Johnny but is counter-challenged by Liu.
-During the lengthy battle, Liu faces not only Shang Tsung but the souls that he took in past tournaments.
-To take advantage, Shang Tsung morphs into Chan to confuse Liu.
-Finally accepting that he is not responsible for Chan's death allows Liu to see through the charade.
-As Shang Tsung begins to lose his power over the souls he took, Liu Kang fires an energy bolt at him, knocking him off and landing onto a bed of spikes.
+Kitana berates Tsung for his treachery to the Emperor, distracting him while Kang and Johnny free Sonya.
+Tsung challenges Johnny but is counter-challenged by Kang.
+During the battle, Kang faces not only Shang Tsung but also the souls he took in past tournaments.
+Tsung morphs into Chan to confuse Kang.
+Accepting that he is not responsible for Chan's death allows Kang to see through the charade.
+Liu Kang fires a fireball at Tsung, knocking him off a landing onto a bed of spikes.
 Tsung's death releases all of the captive souls, including Chan's.
-Before ascending to the afterlife, Chan tells Liu that he will remain with him in spirit until they are reunited.
+Before ascending to the afterlife, Chan tells Kang that he will remain with him in spirit until they are reunited and tells him to "Go in Peace."

-The Earth warriors return to Earthrealm, where a victory celebration is taking place at Liu's Shaolin temple.
-The jubilation stops when the Outworld Emperor appears and declares he has come for everyone's souls.
+The Earth warriors return to Earthrealm, where a victory celebration is taking place at Kang's Shaolin temple with Rayden waiting for them.
+The jubilation stops when the Emperor appears and declares he has come for the heroes' souls.
 Rayden and the warriors take up fighting stances.